gardener/gardener-extension-networking-calico/docs/shoot_overlay_network.md

     providerConfig:
       apiVersion: calico.networking.extensions.gardener.cloud/v1alpha1
       kind: NetworkConfig
-      backend: None
-      ipv4:
-        mode: Never
+      overlay: false
   ...
 ```

 ## How to know if a cluster is using overlay or not?
 You can look at any of the old nodes.
 If there are tunl0 devices at least at some point in time the overlay network was used.
-Another way is to look into the Network object in the shoot namespace on the seed (see example above).
+Another way is to look into the Network object in the shoot's control plane namespace on the seed (see example above).

 ## Do we have some documentation somewhere on how to do the migration?
 No, not yet.
 The migration from no overlay to overlay is fairly simply by just setting the configuration as specified above.
 The other way is more complicated as the Network configuration needs to be changed AND the local routes need to be cleaned.